StareInTheAir/dldu-points/README.md

 ## OBS setup

 A deployed and hosted version of the website exists, but it isn't public.
-Contact stareintheair#7130 on Discord or the mail address above to request access.
+Contact stareintheair#7130 on Discord to request access.

 - Insert your sheet id into the URL: `https://CENSORED_DOMAIN.com/?sheetId=YOUR_SHEET_ID_HERE`
 - Create a new browser source and use the URL you just created.